 And that’s it!
 Ready to spread onto cakes, pipe onto cupcakes or dollop on bowls of fruit!

-Plain, non-stabilised Chantilly cream is best whipped just before serving.
+Plain, non-stabilised whipped cream is best whipped just before serving.
 It will start to deflate and “melt” a bit after around 1 hour (sooner, on hot days).
 Having said that though, it is still fine to eat for however long the shelf life of the tub of cream you used is.
 It’s just that the cream will be deflated!

 Watch how to make it

-- 1 cup heavy / thickened cream or whipping cream , cold (Note 1)
+- 1 cup heavy / thickened cream or whipping cream , cold – NOT pouring cream!
+(Note 1)

 - 1/2 cup icing sugar/powdered sugar , sifted (Note 2)

 - 1 tsp vanilla extract (my standard) – best economical option

 - 1 tsp vanilla bean paste – my most used "good" option

 - 1 vanilla pod , seeds scraped (PREMIUM option)